modernben/forge-docs/1.0/resources/databases.md

 ## Connecting to a Database GUI Client

-All Forge servers require SSH key authentication and are not able to be accessed using passwords.
+By default, database connections require SSH key authentication and are not able to be accessed using passwords.
 Therefore, when using a GUI database client to connect to your Forge database, you will need to use SSH authentication.

 When selecting the SSH key to use during authentication, **ensure that you select your private SSH key**.
 For example, when using the [TablePlus](https://tableplus.com) database client:

 <img src="./img/db-gui.png" alt="Connecting with TablePlus" style="width: 75%;">

+### Using the Database Connection URL

+Some clients, such as TablePlus, allow you to connect to a database via a connection URL.
+Forge automatically generates this connection URL for you and you can use it to connect to your database.
+Note that the password is not included in this URL so you will need to provide your password manually within your database client's GUI.

-## Database Management Within Forge
+## Managing Your Databases Within Forge

 For servers running MySQL, MariaDB & PostgreSQL, Forge offers some advanced features which allows it to manage your databases and database users easily.

-### Creating a Database
+### Creating Databases

-You can create a new database through the Forge dashboard by clicking on to the server detail page and clicking **Database** in the sidebar.
-By default, you only need to enter the name of your new database.
+You can create a new database through the server's dashboard in Forge.
+As a minimum you must supply the name of your new database.
 The `forge` user will be able to access the database automatically.

+### Syncing Databases

+For consistency, you should use Forge to manage your databases and database users.
+However, if you created databases outside of the Forge dashboard, you can manually sync them into the Forge dashboard using the **Sync Databases** button.

+When syncing databases, Forge will list the databases on your server and create records for any that are missing.
+Some database names are reserved by their database engine and will not be synced, including:

+- `mysql`
+- `information_schema`
+- `peformance_schema`
+- `sys`
+- `postgres`
+- `template0`
+- `template1`

-### Create a Database User
+### Create Database Users

 You can create extra database users through the Forge dashboard.
-To do so, you'll need to provide the username, password and also select the databases that the new user can access.
+To do so, you'll need to provide the username, password and select the databases that the new user can access.

-## Upgrading A Database Server
+## Upgrading Databases

 Forge does not provide the ability to upgrade your database server software automatically.
 If you wish to upgrade your database server, you will need to complete this manually.